 There have been three times in my life that I have run 15.5 miles.
 Each time I ran those miles, in the 25k Riverbank Run, it was a vastly different experience…and only one was enjoyable.
 The first time I ran them I was obsessed.
 The second time I ran them I was stressed.
 An the third time, well, it was utter bliss.
-I firmly attribute this to 3 simple running tips.
+I firmly attribute this to 3 simple tips to enjoy exercise again.

 The first race was 6 years ago, soon after I went to college and noticed a small, 5 lbs weight gain.
 It was nothing that anyone else noticed, but I did.
-I ended up developing a full-blown eating disorder, anorexia nervosa.
+I ended up knee deep, scratch that, DROWNING, in food rules to prevent any more of that.
 I viewed running as a form of punishment for eating.
 I had to “burn off” everything that I ate.
 It was a compulsive behavior, my anorexia was coupled with exercise addiction.

-The second time I ran the race was after I began recovering from my eating disorder.
-My weight had restored and I was on my way to overcoming exercise addiction, too.
+The second time I ran the race was after I began working through my food rules, trying to find food freedom.
+My weight had restored, I “looked fine” (which really means nothing) and I was on my way to overcoming exercise addiction, too.
 While I was definitely on my way towards a full recovery I feared that running this race again would trigger an eating disorder relapse.
 It stressed me out, yes, but I still ran the race.
 Best choice?
 Maybe not, but I did.

 When I thought about what it was that allowed this last time to be utter bliss I realized that it boiled down to three thing.
 Ready for ’em?